-Super Spray Parks in the Seattle Area
+Super Spray Parks and Fountains in the Seattle Area

 On a hot — or even just lukewarm — summer day, there's often only one thing that will please everyone: water play.
 And that's what free spray parks are all about.
 They also tend to be open longer hours than wading pools.

 Here's a guide to spray parks in greater Seattle area.
 Try them all this summer, and let us know if we missed your favorite!
 (Also find our guide to South Sound spray parks.)